DonDebonair/pelican-bootstrap3/README.md

 Inform yours site brand image in `SITEBRAND`.
 For example: `SITEBRAND = 'images/my_site_brand.png'`.

 It's also possible to hide the site name using the `HIDE_SITENAME` flag and the site brand size with the `SITEBRAND_SIZE` variable.

+### Breadcrumbs

+Is possible to show breadcrumbs in your blog using the `DISPLAY_BREADCRUMBS` flag.
+By default the article category isn't shown in the breadcrumbs, if you wish to enable it set the DISPLAY_CATEGORY_IN_BREADCRUMBS` flag to `True`.

 ### Favicon

 Set the `FAVICON` option in your pelicanconf.py.
 For example: `FAVICON = 'images/favicon.png'`